Ep. 7·

 We sent Nick a two-week check-in on his Nashville campaign.
 The impressions are ahead of target.
 Creative rotation is working.
 Dashboard updates itself.
 Everything we built is doing exactly what it's supposed to do.

 I told him the truth: I would have been a little shocked if we'd seen anything move this early, but it would have been nice.
-The real test is whether repetition changes anything over two or three months.
-The first month is just getting presence established.
+The real test is whether repetition changes anything over two or three months — the first month is getting presence established, and it's really the second and third where it starts to show up in the numbers.
 That said, it's his money.
-I wanted to check in on whether the timeline still makes sense to him.
+I wanted to check in on whether the timeline still made sense to him.

 He hasn't replied to that one yet.

 This is the part that doesn't make it into most pitch decks.
 You build the infrastructure.
 You automate the pipeline.
 You deliver the impressions.
-And then the actual outcome goes the wrong direction and you sit with it.
-The product works.
-The question is whether "works" means what we think it means.
+And then you wait to find out if the product works the way you think it does.

 Building through it

 So that's the mood.
-Your first customer's numbers went backward and you're sitting with a read receipt.
+Your first customer's numbers haven't followed the impressions and you haven't heard back.

 And then you go build a new product anyway.
 Because the sports vertical from last week wasn't going to wait for permission.